micropython/micropython/docs/library/framebuf.rst

     The optional *f* parameter can be set to ``True`` to fill the rectangle.
     Otherwise just a one pixel outline is drawn.

+.. method:: FrameBuffer.ellipse(x, y, xr, yr, c[, f, m])

+    Draw an ellipse at the given location.
+Radii *xr* and *yr* define the geometry; equal values cause a circle to be drawn.
+The *c* parameter defines the color.

+    The optional *f* parameter can be set to ``True`` to fill the ellipse.
+    Otherwise just a one pixel outline is drawn.

+    The optional *m* parameter enables drawing to be restricted to certain quadrants of the ellipse.
+The LS four bits determine which quadrants are to be drawn, with bit 0 specifying Q1, b1 Q2, b2 Q3 and b3 Q4.
+Quadrants are numbered counterclockwise with Q1 being top right.

 Drawing text
 ------------